National Day (Thailand): 24 June

-The following year, the 24 June National Day was celebrated for the first time with great pomp and circumstance under the government of Field Marshal Plaek Phibunsongkhram.
+In 1939, the 24 June National Day was nationally celebrated for the first time with great pomp and circumstance under the government of Field Marshal Plaek Phibunsongkhram.
 On the same day, the Phibunsongkhram government also announced renaming the country from Siam to Thailand and premiered the "National Day's Song" (เพลงวันชาติ), which was composed by Montri Tramote and won a government-organised competition.

 On 28 February 1940, the Phibunsongkhram administration announced 23, 24, and 25 June to be consecutive public holidays every year to commemorate the National Day.
 On 6 August 1948, these holidays were announced to be reduced to one day, 24 June.